Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > NCERT Solutions: Public Facilities

 Q1.
 Why do you think there are so few cases of private water supply in the world?

-Water is an essential amenity.
-The reasons for so few cases of private water supply in the world are:
+Ans: Water is an essential amenity.
+The reasons for the limited number of private water supply cases worldwide include:

-• Government Responsibility: Many governments consider access to clean water a basic human right and take responsibility for providing it to their citizens.
-They invest in public water supply systems to ensure equitable access and quality standards.
+• Government Responsibility: Many governments view access to clean water as a basic human right.
+They invest in public water systems to ensure that all citizens have equitable access and meet quality standards.

-• Cost and Affordability: Maintaining a private water supply system can be expensive.
-Many individuals or communities may not have the financial resources to invest in such infrastructure, especially in economically disadvantaged areas.
+• Cost and Affordability: Maintaining a private water supply can be expensive.
+Many individuals or communities lack the financial resources to invest in such infrastructure, particularly in economically disadvantaged areas.

-• Infrastructure Challenges: Building and managing water supply infrastructure requires technical expertise and resources.
-Private entities may face challenges in acquiring land, constructing pipelines, and ensuring the sustainability of water sources.
+• Infrastructure Challenges: Building and managing water supply systems requires technical expertise and resources.
+Private entities may struggle with acquiring land, constructing pipelines, and ensuring sustainable water sources.

-• Equity and Access: Private water supply systems may prioritize profitability over equitable access to water, leading to concerns about affordability and accessibility for marginalized or low-income communities.
+• Equity and Access: Private water systems may focus on profitability rather than equitable access, raising concerns about affordability for marginalised or low-income communities.

 Q2.
 Do you think water in Chennai is available to and affordable by all?
 Discuss.